andrewstiefel/andrewstiefel.com/_posts/2021-12-20-blog-jekyll-netlify.md

 layout: post
 title: How I Built My Blog with Jekyll and Netlify
 description: Frustrated with Wordpress, I turned to Jekyll and Netlify to build a truly custom personal website and blog.
+subtitle: I turned to Jekyll and Netlify to build a truly custom personal website and blog without the limitations of Wordpress and Squarespace.
 date: 2021-12-20 12:00:00 -0700
 category: Essays
 stage: Budding